Official Global Travel Advisories

 Myanmar border areas in the provinces of Mae Hong Son and Tak

-Occasional violence, banditry and clashes between government forces, rebel units and drug traffickers occur.
-Incursions and shelling have also occurred.
+Occasional violence, banditry and clashes between government forces and drug traffickers occur.

 Border crossing points may be closed without notice.
 Cross at designated border crossing points only, with the required travel documentation.